CogSciPrag/LLM-implications/sessions/session5.markdown

 * LangChain scripts
   * [Knowledge-based QA (approximate) reimplementation (of Liu et al., 2022)](code/05a-knowledge-based-qa.py)
-    * showcases usage of prompts, templates, transformations, retrieval of generation information from models and predefined computations based on LLM output results
+    * showcases usage of prompts, templates, transformations, retrieval of generated information from models and predefined computations based on LLM output results
   * [Explanatory model of QA](code/05b-qa-model.py)
     * showcases usage of a Chain, generation of alternatives and evaluations for a cognitive model
   * [Image captioner chain](code/05c-image-captioner.py)
-    * showcases extension of LLM based chains to other I/O, storage
+    * showcases extension of LLM based chains to other I/O, use of vector storages
   * [Letter counting agent](code/05d-counting-agent.py)
     * showcases an action agent using different tools, including custom written tools
   * [Utils](code/utils.py)